PointsBet Sportsbook is among the first sportsbooks to hit the Illinois market, joining BetRivers, DraftKings, FanDuel and William Hill sportsbooks.

 PointsBet currently offers the following methods to deposit money into your account, with a $10 minimum required:

 PointsBet online chat is available 24 hours a day.
 You also have the option of contacting customer support via email.
 Reaching out via PointsBet’s Twitter account is also an option, but the first two methods are the best if you have an immediate problem.

 PointsBet is a sports betting company, but that doesn’t mean it doesn’t care about safe and responsible gambling.
 That is clear with this statement on its website:

 “For most people, gambling is an exciting and fun recreational pursuit.
 For others, it can become a problem with devastating consequences for them, their families, and friends.
 At PointsBet, we want you to enjoy your gambling experience.
 As part of that experience, we want to help you to stay in control of your gambling, and not allow your gambling to control you.”

 From there it has links to help you figure out if you have a gambling problem and what to do if that is the case, including how to close your account.
 You also can set limits on your account to restrict how much or how often you are betting.

-The PointsBet retail sportsbook will be located at Hawthorne Race Course in the Chicago suburb of Cicero.
+The PointsBet retail sportsbook is at Hawthorne Race Course in the Chicago suburb of Cicero.

-Obviously when it comes to judging the best sportsbook in Illinois there’s no definitive right answer.
-Not only are we still in the very early stages of sports betting in the state, but PointsBet is in the early stages of its existence as a sports betting company.
+Obviously, when it comes to judging the best sportsbook in Illinois, there’s no definitive right answer.
+Not only are we still in the early stages of sports betting in the state, but PointsBet is in the early stages of its existence as a sports betting company.

-One thing to keep a close eye on is whether PointsBet is aggressive in trying to lure new customers its way by offering better odds and top-notch promotions.
-When it comes to site navigation and speed, PointsBet definitely is at the top, if not the best in class.
+One thing to keep a close eye on at PointsBet is better odds and top-notch promotions.
+When it comes to site navigation and speed, PointsBet is at the top, if not the best in class.